kth-mda/ldvis/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+*New!
+See a demo of LDVis and how to create the Larger Example below on https://youtu.be/O2nZBS_8xM4.*

 LDVis is a web app that visualizes objects and relations from a triple store based on a mapping specification.

 ![edit a diagram mapping specification](docs/edit-ex1.png)